scjx123/ip/docs/DeveloperGuide.md

 ## 2. Summary of Contributions
 Given below are my contributions to the project.

-New Feature: Added the ability to list total number of MCs or the individual components that made up the MC based on the selected list.
+**New Feature**: Added the ability to list total number of MCs or the individual components that made up the MC based on the selected list.  <br>
-What it does: Allows the user to print the total number of MC based on the list that he/she is focusing on (i.e list of taken module).
-See the individual components that made up the total MC using this feature.
+**What it does**: Allows the user to print the total number of MC based on the list that he/she is focusing on (i.e list of taken module).
+See the individual components that made up the total MC using this feature. <br>
-Justificiation:
+**Justification**: This feature improves the product as user may want to keep track of his current taken module's MC so as to prevent overloading/underloading of modules in the upcoming semester.
+Highlight

 New Feature: Statistics